 Field Trips

-The program also includes field trips that in the past have included tours of Paramount Pictures Studios, visits to prop houses and live film shoots, and public screenings of student works at art houses in the Los Angeles area.
+The program includes exclusive field trips, such as tours of Sony Pictures Studio, screenings with renowned filmmakers at the American Cinematheque, visits to prop houses, live film shoots, and public screenings of student work in Los Angeles.